runchiyang3-dotcom/CtrlHealth/README.md

 - Download main.zip
 - Extract main.zip and find 'main.exe'
 - Open main.exe
-(make sure you have opened your camera and audios on your PC)
+(make sure you have turned on your camera and audio settings on your PC)
 ---

 ## How to Play